Ran-Rahul/PSD-Workshop/README.md

 # Stakeholder
-Stakeholders for a web or mobile application that provides online courses, quizzes, assignments, and feedback can vary based on the project's scope and purpose.
-Here's a breakdown of potential stakeholders:

 1. Students:
 •	Primary users who will use the application to access courses, quizzes, assignments, and receive feedback.
 2. Educators and Instructors: